 OKRs are all about progress.
 Not Quarter on Quarter, but Week on Week.

-The best practice around writing Objectives and Key Results:
+Let's briefly discuss the best practice around writing Objectives and Key Results.

 Objectives tell you “What do we need to achieve?”
 They are qualitative statements that must call out a business value.

 Key Results focus on the “How do we measure success?”
 You can think about Key Results like a Google Map, moving you from point A to B.

 Key Results Start with a Verb + Metric to be measured and improved + movement from X to Y

 Tasks/Initiatives which is “What do we need to do to get there?
 The Verbs in OKRs are important, as everything about OKRs is about moving the organization through actions!

 A swivel over to the Org OKRs, in the menu, will show a snapshot of all OKRs.
 During leadership reviews, insights are most relevant, and walking through the Trends board will give powerful insights on Week on Week progress for each metric.